georgecyberli/WazuhSIEMproject/README.md

 <h2>Description</h2>

-I spearheaded the implementation of the Wazuh Open Source Security Information and Event Management (SIEM) system as the inaugural SIEM solution for our organization.
-Focused on monitoring active endpoints, this cost-effective initiative marks a significant milestone as it establishes our company's first centralized event log monitoring system.
-The decision to opt for an open-source platform reflects my strategic approach, emphasizing cost-saving measures without compromising on security.
-The SIEM deployment, complemented by alert capabilities on Slack, ensures prompt response to any unusual activities.
-This pioneering effort not only highlights my dedication to advancing our cybersecurity infrastructure but also showcases the benefits of a robust SIEM solution for proactive threat detection and response.
+I implemented the Wazuh Open Source SIEM as our company's first centralized event log monitoring system, focusing on active endpoint monitoring.
+Opting for the open-source platform was a strategic choice for cost-saving without compromising security.
+The SIEM setup, with alert capabilities on Slack, ensures swift response to unusual activities, marking a milestone in advancing our cybersecurity infrastructure.
+This pioneering effort not only highlights my dedication to advancing our cybersecurity infrastructure but also showcases the benefits of a SIEM solution for proactive threat detection and response.
 <br />